 For serious reasons, a student may be immediately suspended from school and placed on Disciplinary Probation for the duration of the semester.
+When a student is suspended for the first time in any academic year their conduct card will be marked with 5 to 15 marks, or up to the 25th mark, depending on the infraction.
+Students will also be placed on Disciplinary Probation and be required to attend counselling.
 The dates of suspension will be indicated on the Disciplinary Agreement.
 The student may not return to class until his/her parent/guardian has had a conference with the Principal or Vice-Principal.
 The student will be permitted to make up tests, quizzes and homework, but late academic penalties will be assessed per individual instructor.
 The student will have a period of five school days after his/her suspension to complete and submit all missing assessments.
 Students may incur an "F/0" grade for assignments or activities specifically designed for a given class period (i.e., lab experiments, critique of a film or guest speaker, group or individual presentations) which a student misses due to his/her suspension.
-The suspension also includes exclusion from any and all school activities for the duration of the suspension.
+The also includes exclusion from any and all school activities for the duration of the suspension suspension.
 A student who is suspended is automatically disqualified from becoming a member of the Honor Society.
-If a student receives two (2) suspensions in one school year, he/she may be asked to withdraw from Muffles College.
+If a student receives two (2) suspensions in one school year, he/she will be asked to withdraw from Muffles College.

-REASONS FOR SUSPENSION, EXPULSION AND/OR DISCIPLINARY PROBATION (All suspensions must be approved by the Principal.)
+REASONS FOR SUSPENSION, EXPULSION AND/OR DISCIPLINARY PROBATION i) SUSPENSION

+(All suspensions must be approved by the principal.)